Uniform Crime Reporting Program Resource Guide

 County-level UCR files are created by NACJD based on agency records in a file obtained from the FBI that also provides aggregated county totals.
 NACJD imputes missing data and then aggregates the data to the county-level.
 Specific information about the imputation algorithm can be found in the codebooks for each year of the county-level files.
 A new imputation algorithm was implemented in 1994.
 Therefore, data files prior to 1994 are not necessarily comparable to the files from 1994 and onward.
 The new imputation algorithm more closely approximates the estimation procedures used by the FBI to adjust for incomplete or unreported data from individual law enforcement jurisdictions for their Crime in the United States publications.
 Users are strongly encouraged to carefully read the study documentation for each year before analyzing these data.

 These changes will result in a break in series from previous UCR county-level files.
 Data from earlier year files should not be compared to data from 1994 and subsequent years.
 Changes in procedures used to adjust for incomplete reporting at the ORI or jurisdiction level may be expected to have an impact on aggregates for counties in which some ORIs have not reported for all 12 months.
 However, the new adjustment procedures should result in county-level data that are less sensitive to changes between years in the extent of reporting by ORIs within a county.
-Consequently, data from 1994 forward should be more accurate estimates for longitudinal analysis.
+Consequently, data from 1994 forward should yield more accurate estimates for longitudinal analysis.

 IMPUTATION PROCEDURES USED FOR 1994 UCR COUNTY-LEVEL FILES AND ONWARD: The data for any ORI reporting 12 months were used for county aggregation as submitted.
 Data for an ORI reporting 3 to 11 months were increased by a weight of [12/months reported].
 For ORIs reporting 0 to 2 months, data for these ORIs were set to zero and then data were estimated using rates calculated from ORIs reporting 12 months of data located in the ORIs geographic stratum based on UCR Population Groups within their state.
 UCR Population Groups are defined as follows: